Dome Club Ltd

 uninterrupted horizon'?
 Your expensive fisheye

-system will risk falling into disuse and begin
+lens system will risk falling into disuse and begin

 collecting dust in a storeroom somewhere

-- we've had audience members who saw the same film in a 7m dome with spherical mirror projection, and then a 7m dome with fisheye lens projection, say: 'the fisheye projector being at the centre of the dome made us, the audience, feel of secondary importance, as if we were pushed out to the side'.
+- we've had audience members who saw the same film in a 7m dome with spherical mirror projection, and again in a 7m dome with fisheye lens projection, say: 'the fisheye projector being at the centre of the dome made us, the audience, feel of secondary importance, as if we were pushed out to the side'.

 Spherical Mirror Advantages